subzeroid/instagrapi/docs/usage-guide/best-practices.md

 Recommended response:

 * call `challenge_resolve(...)` only if you have working handlers for codes/password changes
-* if you hit `/auth_platform/` or UFAC web flows, expect manual handling
+* if you hit `/auth_platform/`, UFAC web flows, or Bloks redirect checkpoints, expect manual handling in the official Instagram app or web flow
 * do not rotate identity aggressively in the middle of a challenge

 ### Practical Rules